Biden seeks infrastructure bounce. But can a nuts-and-bolts pitch overcome cultural divides?

 “I can’t believe Republicans just gave the Democrats their socialism bill,” Rep. Matt Gaetz (R-Fla.) tweeted about his 13 GOP House colleagues who voted for it.

-Trump, in his reaction to the bill’s passage, focused angrily on its potential to help Democrats rather than on its substance, though he did claim without evidence that only a small percentage of the spending would go toward infrastructure.
+Trump, in his reaction to the bill’s passage, focused angrily on its potential to help Democrats rather than on its substance, though he claimed without evidence that only a small percentage of the spending would go toward infrastructure.

 In a statement, Trump castigated Republicans who voted for the package, complaining that it was “politically correct” and “gave Biden and Democrats a victory.”